julzil/endolas/README.md

-# ENDOLAS
+# Feature-based image registration in structured light endoscopy

-This repository contains a deep learning based imaging pipeline, which is able to detect and match laser points from endoscopic laryngeal recordings.
-The name "endolas" is a mix of the words "endoscopy" and "laser".
+This repository contains a deep learning based image registration for structured light endoscopy.
+The method was developed with the use of laryngeal recordings to classify keypoints projected by a laser (features).
+The approach contains a preprocessing step, in which a semantic segmentation is performed to localize keypoints.
+The image registration is then performed to transform the irregulary placed keypoints into a regularly placed pattern.
+In a postprocessing step a nearest neighbor approach and a sorting algorithm are used to classifiy individual keypoints.
+The implementation resides in the package **endolas** (**endo**scopy + **las**er) and demonstration is provided in **demo**.
+Further, the dataset LASTEN, which was used for training and evaluation is given in **data**.

 ![Pipeline](https://github.com/engineerByNature/endolas/blob/master/endolas_doc/pipeline.png)